About Me

 My first break in research was via the lab of Dr. Yong Ba in 2016 where I explored the synthesis and characterization of beta-cyclodextrin dimers for the inclusion of anti-cancer drugs like sorafenib.
 Later, I concurrently joined the laboratory of Dr. Micheal Hayes where I investigated the VAC1 knockout of pentatricopeptide repeats in S. lycopersicum and the establishment of CRISPR Cas9 methods/protocols in glyphosate resistance so that the laboratory could have a pipeline protocol for future CRISPR explorations.
 I was inspired to join his lab based on casual hallway conversations that I would have with him while I worked as an assistant at the university’s office of Environmental Health and Safety.

-Recently, I joined Dr. Giulia Palermo’s lab at UCR in Fall 2024 as a doctoral student in biogineering where I am currently exploring the molecular mechanisms of CRISPR-Cas9 systems using a combination of quantum mechanics/molecular mechanics (QM/MM) simulations, classical molecular dynamics (MD) simulations, and machine learning CV generation for enhanced sampling methods.
+Recently, I joined Dr. Giulia Palermo’s lab at UCR in Fall 2024 as a doctoral student in bioengineering where I am currently exploring the molecular mechanisms of CRISPR-Cas9 systems using a combination of quantum mechanics/molecular mechanics (QM/MM) simulations, classical molecular dynamics (MD) simulations, and machine learning CV generation for enhanced sampling methods.

 For more information on my research, please visit my research page